gaps-closure/gaps-closure.github.io/docs/Java/03-02-02-constraint-model.md

 }
 ```

 ### Remarks and Limitations

-* A limitation of the current model is that it supports at most one enclave per level.
+* A limitation of the current model is that it supports at most one enclave per level

-* Class annotations are currently not used by CLE, but this can change in the future.
+* Class annotations are currently not used by CLE, but this can change in the future

 * Class static fields are handled imprecisely

 * No mechanism exists to apply user-defined function annotations to a lambda function

+* The size of programs that can be analyzed are limited by the capabilities of JOANA (and in turn IBM WALA)

+* Children of classes with annotated elements cannot be annotated for placement in an enclave with a different
+level, so it is best to keep annotations close to the leaf of the inheritance hierarchy